Updated: Sep 10, 2021

-After a brief struggle, his penis is swallowed by the phlegmatic vortex, leaving behind a faint shade of pink in the stained toilet bowl.
+AFTER a brief struggle, his penis is swallowed by the phlegmatic vortex, leaving behind a faint shade of pink in the stained toilet bowl.
+Ha!
+Bon voyage!

-I can picture it cruising down the sewer, bumbling along with all kinds of turds and gash from the neighbourhood.
-I close the wooden seat cover and sit down on its worn surface.
+I can picture it cruising down the sewer, bumbling along with all kinds of turds and gash from the neighbourhood — used condoms, spent needles, leftover noodles.
+I close the wooden cover and sit down on its worn surface.
 It feels coolish and slippery against my sweaty skin.
 I’m exhausted, yet calm and relieved.
 My head has stopped pounding.
 The noise is gone.
 In its place is an uncanny clarity, a detached awareness of the surroundings, of my life, the here and now, and why I’m holding a pair of bloody scissors.
 I can recall every detail of what happened a moment ago, and fully understand the consequence without the slightest concern.
-How weird, this inner peace immediately after the horrific crime, and the tumultuous reaction of my victim.
+How weird, this inner peace immediately after committing a horrific crime, and witnessing the tumultuous reaction of my victim.

 I wonder if this is sudden enlightenment.
-Alice said many Zen Masters attained enlightenment under wacky circumstances such as getting shit on the head by a pigeon or falling into a cesspool.
-Hey, what if desexing Kit has somehow elevated my insight to new heights?
+Alice said many Zen Masters attained enlightenment under wacky circumstances such as getting shit on the head by a pigeon — splat! — or falling into a cesspool — splat!
+Hey, what if desexing Kit — snip! — has somehow elevated my insight to new heights?
 I must ask Alice when I have a chance, now that she’s given up prostitution to be a Buddhist nun.

-I throw the scissors into the bathtub.
+I toss the scissors into the bathtub.
 They make a sharp loud clank, shattering the unusual silence.

 It’s about nine in the morning, very early for us lot, late for normal people.
 The howling wind and gushing rain have quieten down, consolidating into a dense greyish mass.
 Maybe Hong Kong, like me, is trapped in the eye of a big bad storm?